Welcome to Hedgehog Class

-'The Nursery & Class 1 staff are a happy, close-knit team who endeavour to make the children's transition into nursery and school an enjoyable and fun experience.
+'The Hoglets (Nursery) & The Hedgehog (Reception) staff are a happy, close-knit team who endeavour to make the children's transition into nursery and school an enjoyable and fun experience.
 We pride ourselves on the nurture we provide to the children in our care.
 Children learn best when they are content and feel secure.
 Settling the children into Arnside School life is our top priority when they start.
 Building solid relationships with the children and parents alike is the key foundation to starting the our very special learning journey'.

 Mrs Sharp - (EYFS Lead)